syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 ## GridColumn

-`GridColumn` is the base column type of all the columns in the SfDataGrid, hence `GridColumn` properties are used by all the columns.
-The following sub-sections explains you about the properties in the `GridColumn` and the customizations that can be done using those properties.
+GridColumn is the base column type of all the columns in the SfDataGrid, hence GridColumn properties are used by all the columns.
+The following sub-sections explains you about the properties in the GridColumn and the customizations that can be done using those properties.

 ### MappingName

-[GridColumn.MappingName](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) associates the `GridColumn` with a property available in the underlying data source.
-While setting `MappingName` alone to the SfDataGrid, [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) will be automatically generated based on the `MappingName`.
-Data Manipulation operations like sorting, filtering, grouping will be done based on the `MappingName` property.
+[GridColumn.MappingName](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) associates the GridColumn with a property available in the underlying data source.
+While setting MappingName alone to the SfDataGrid, [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) will be automatically generated based on the MappingName.
+Data Manipulation operations like sorting, filtering, grouping will be done based on the MappingName property.

 ### Header customizations

 #### HeaderCellTextSize

-The FontSize for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
+The FontSize for the content of header cell in the GridColumn can be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
 The default font size of the header cells in SfDataGrid is 14.

 #### HeaderFont

-The FontFamily for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFont.html) property.
+The FontFamily for the content of header cell in the GridColumn can be customized by using the [GridColumn.HeaderFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFont.html) property.
 The default value font used in SfDataGrid is “Helvetica-Bold”.

 #### HeaderText

 [GridColumn.HeaderText](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderText.html) specifies the text displayed in the column header.
 If HeaderText is not defined, the `GridColumn.MappingName` will be assigned to the HeaderText and will be displayed as column header.

 #### HeaderTextAlignment
-You can get or set the TextAlignment of the header cell in the `GridColumn` by using the [GridColumn.HeaderTextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTextAlignment.html) property.
+You can get or set the TextAlignment of the header cell in the GridColumn by using the [GridColumn.HeaderTextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTextAlignment.html) property.
 The default alignment for the header cells in SfDataGrid is `Center`.

 ## GridTextColumn

-[GridTextColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTextColumn.html) is derived from `GridColumn` and hence it inherits all the properties of `GridColumn`.
-Each of the record cells in `GridTextColumn` displays text based on the `MappingName` which associates the column with a property in the data source.
+[GridTextColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTextColumn.html) is derived from GridColumn and hence it inherits all the properties of GridColumn.
+Each of the record cells in GridTextColumn displays text based on the MappingName which associates the column with a property in the data source.

-The following code example creates `GridTextColumn`.
+The following code example creates GridTextColumn.

 {% highlight c# %}
 dataGrid.Columns.Add(new GridTextColumn() { MappingName = "OrderID" });
 {% endhighlight %}

-The below topics explain you about the customizations that can be done in the `GridTextColumn` in SfDataGrid.
+The below topics explain you about the customizations that can be done in the GridTextColumn in SfDataGrid.

 ### Formatting

-SfDataGrid allows you to format the value displayed in the `GridColumn` by using the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property.
-Assign the FormatString to this property based on the type of the property the `GridColumn` is associated with to format the value.
+SfDataGrid allows you to format the value displayed in the GridColumn by using the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property.
+Assign the FormatString to this property based on the type of the property the GridColumn is associated with to format the value.
 You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx) to customize the value displayed in the record cells.

-The following code example shows you how to apply formatting for a `GridTextColumn`.
+The following code example shows you how to apply formatting for a GridTextColumn.

 {% highlight c# %}
 dataGrid.Columns.Add (new GridTextColumn () {